CHAITANYA2605/Crop-Yield/README.md

 This repository explores the performance of different machine learning models on a given dataset.
 We evaluate models with and without regularization, as well as Convolutional Neural Networks (CNNs).

 ## Overview
+### Models Evaluated:

+No Regularization Model

+Regularized Model

+No Regularization Model Using CNN

+Regularized Model Using CNN

+### Key Metrics:

+Mean Absolute Error (MAE): Measures the average magnitude of errors between predictions and actual values.

+Accuracy: Represents the proportion of correct predictions over total predictions.

+Loss: Indicates the performance of the model during training.

 ## Models Evaluated: